The National Museum

 Visit the Nordic restaurant in the museum

-In the restaurant Julian, you can have brunch or lunch and the menu here is made with inspiration from the Nordic cuisine and the Danish culinary heritage.
+In the restaurant Julian, you can have brunch or lunch and the menu here is inspired by Nordic cuisine and Danish culinary heritage.
 No entrance is required when visiting the restaurant or the shop.

 Information